42 Columbia Law Review 887 (1942)

 Date of Authorship for this Version

 Borchard, Edwin, "Book Review: International Executive Agreements: Democratic Procedure Under the Constitution of the United States" (1942).
 Faculty Scholarship Series.
-Paper 3632.
+3632.